The Hero System Bestiary

 The Hero System Bestiary is a supplement published by Hero Games in 1986 to provide a variety of creatures for superhero, espionage and fantasy role-playing games that use the Hero System rules.
 As new editions of the Hero System rules were published, new editions of the Bestiary were also published.

 Contents

-The Hero System Bestiary describes creatures for Hero System games, and includes a special section detailing how the creatures can be used for each genre in the system.
+The Hero System Bestiary describes creatures for Hero System games, and includes a special section describing how the creatures can be used with each genre in the system.

 Publication history

 In 1981, Hero Games published the superhero role-playing game (RPG) Champions that used the "Hero System" set of rules.
 Hero Games subsequently published a number of role-playing games in other genres that used the same Hero System rules, including the pulp-inspired Justice Inc. (1984), espionage RPG Danger International (1985), and fantasy RPG Fantasy Hero (1986).
 To provide opponents for the heroes, Hero Games and Iron Crown Enterprises (I.C.E.) published The Hero System Bestiary in 1986, a collection of animals and creatures that could be used with any of the Hero Games RPGs that used the 3rd edition of the Hero System rules.
 The 56-page softcover book was designed by Michael Susko, Jr., with artwork by James Holloway, Stephan Peregrine, and Jason Waltrip.

 In 1992, I.C.E., which had taken over Hero Games, published a revised and greatly expanded edition of the Bestiary for the 4th edition of the Hero System rules, a 192-page softcover book designed by Doug Tabb, with contributions by Darrin Zielinski, Brian Nystul, and Mark Bennet, interior art by Storn Cook, Stephan Peregrine, Mitch Byrd, Jennell Jaquays, Liz Danforth, Albert Deschesne, Denis Loubet, Luther, Elissa Martin, Darrell Midgette, Giorgia Ponticelli, Roger Raupp, Paulo Romano, Shawn Sharp, and Jason Waltrip, and cover art by Storn Cook.

 Following the demise of I.C.E., Hero Games was resurrected by DOJ Inc. in 2001, and a new version of the Hero System Bestiary was published for the 5th edition of the Hero System Rules in 2002.
 This 239-page softcover book was designed by Stephen Long, with artwork by Peter Bergting, Mitch Byrd, Andrew Cremeans, Keith Curtis, Eric Rademaker, Greg Smith, and Jonathan Wyke.

 A greatly expanded version was published by Hero Games/DOJ Inc. in 2010 for the 6th edition of the Hero System Rules, a 498-page softcover book designed by Steven Long, Michael Surbrook, and Darren Watts.